(Article last updated May 2019)

 Fast forward five years, when I decided to launch my own business, and suddenly, Twitter has 240 million MAUs.
 Crazy.
 As of 2019, Twitter has over 330 million MAUs.
 So as far as anyone can tell, Twitter is here to stay.

 As a career consultant who coaches clients on building a strong, consistent personal brand, including securing your online usernames, having that weird jp_liu username was not ideal.
 I figured I’d just head on over and grab @JosephLiu, but guess what.
 Someone else had taken it.
 In 2009.
 Grrrrr!!!
 The user didn’t seem active, so I tried to write to him to see if he would give it up.
 No response.
 Okay, so how about @joeliu.
 Nope taken. @joseph_liu?
 Taken. @josephpliu?
 Taken.
 Fine.
 At LEAST @jpliu without the underscore.
 Taken.

 My best, albeit inelegant solution, was to settle for @JosephLiu_.
 Wow, did that underscore drive me crazy.
 Just ask my wife.
 Every time I saw it, I was annoyed.
 And I was even more annoyed because I actually joined before all the people who grabbed those other alternatives.

 I recommend everyone who cares about their personal brand to at least secure your @FirstLast username on Twitter right away while you can.
 If you’re reading this, it may be too late though.
 Sorry.

 So what can you do if you want a username that’s already taken?
-You can do what I did and try to secure it anyway.
+Well, you could just try to come up with another username.
+Or you can do what I did and try to secure it anyway.
 Here are the exact steps I followed to successfully secure my desired Twitter username @JosephPLiu, which had already been taken by someone else.

 This process has no guarantees.
 In fact, my attempts did NOT work for me the first two times I tried, but with persistence, it eventually worked for me.
 I hope it can work for you too.